bitwarden/help/_articles/security/data-storage.md

 Don't trust Bitwarden Servers?
 You don't have to.
 Open source is beautiful.
 You can easily host the entire Bitwarden stack yourself.
 You control your data.
 Learn more [here]({{site.baseurl}}/article/install-on-premise/).
 ## On your Local Machine

 Data that is stored on your computer/device is encrypted and only decrypted when you unlock your Vault.
 Decrypted data is stored **in memory** only and is **never written to persistent storage**.
-BitWarden encrypted data at rest is stored in the following locations:
+Encrypted data is stored in the following locations at rest:

 #### Desktop App